thomassbooth/Legal-Document--RAG/README.md

 # Retrieval Augmented Generation - System

 ## Overview
-- This project implements a Retrieval-Augmented Generation (RAG) system using Python and a frontend built with Nextjs - TypeScript, and advanced retrieval strategies like Multi-Query, RAG Fusion, HyDE, and more.
-It leverages Qdrant and uses streaming response mechanisms to delivery queries to the frontend.
+- This project implements a Retrieval-Augmented Generation (RAG) system using Python and a frontend built with Nextjs - TypeScript, and advanced retrieval strategies: Multi-Query, RAG Fusion It leverages Qdrant and uses streaming response mechanisms to delivery queries to the frontend.
 The system is designed to manage both English and Arabic versions of a legal document, routing queries through distinct index databases and utilizing a modular, containerized architecture.

+- This project supports querying in Arabic, returning an Arabic response and also the same in English.

 ## Project Structure
 ### rag-system-be - backend server application